geosolutions-it/pyfulcrum/lib/README.md

 ## PyFulcrum CLI

 PyFulcrum provides simple cli interface to fetch and access data.
-Access can be in various formats:

- * str - plain string dump of basic object data, works with all resource types
- * csv - dumps payload keys as columns and values as rows, works with all resource types
- * raw - dumps raw payload for objects, works with all resource types
- * json - dumps basic data about objects, works with all resources
- * geojson - dumps payload data as properties, works with records only, will return records with points attached
- * shapefile - dumps payload data as properties, works with records only, will return records with points attached
- * kml - dumps payload data as properties, works with records only, will return records with points attached

 CLI interface is available through `pyfulcrum` command (usually resides in `venv/bin/` directory).
 Invocation requires few mandatory params provided:

  * Fulcrum API key
  * database URL
  * root path to storage
  * (optional) url root for storage webserver
- * (optional) output format
+ * (optional) output format (default is `json`)
  * (optional) output file to which results shoudl be written

+Supported output formats:

+ * `str` - plain string dump of basic object data, works with all resource types
+ * `csv` - dumps payload keys as columns and values as rows, works with all resource types
+ * `raw` - dumps raw payload for objects, works with all resource types
+ * `json` - dumps basic data about objects, works with all resources.
+This is default format.
+ * `geojson` - dumps payload data as properties, works with records only, will return records with points attached
+ * `shapefile` - dumps payload data as properties, works with records only, will return records with points attached
+ * `kml` - dumps payload data as properties, works with records only, will return records with points attached

+**Note**: Spatial formats (`geojson`, `shapefile`, `kml`) will work with records only.

 Usage syntax and common parameters used by `pyfulcrum`: